What should students consider when choosing a student accommodation size?

 What are the different sizes of student accommodation available in private student halls?

-The room sizes will depend on the student accommodation building and available rooms.
-At Mansion Student, we offer a variety of different room sizes, depending on the student accommodation location:
+At Mansion Student, we offer a variety of room types and sizes, depending on the student accommodation location:

-Premium non-ensuite – These rooms are similar to standard university halls of residence.
-They offer a spacious room with a large bed, study area, and access to modern communal spaces.
+● Premium non-ensuite – These rooms are similar to standard university halls of residence.
+They offer a spacious room with a large bed and a study area.

-Premium ensuite – The premium style has all the features of the classic ensuite, only with extra space for storage and a double shower.
+● Premium ensuite – The premium style has all the features of the classic ensuite, plus extra storage space and a double shower.

-Classic studio – Our classic studios are self-contained, including a double bed, private bathroom, and kitchenette.
-Tenants will still have access to the communal areas and, as these are larger, are suitable for dual occupancy.
+● Classic studio – Our classic studios are self-contained, including a double bed, private bathroom, and kitchenette.
+Tenants will still have access to the communal areas.

-One-bedroom apartment – Although this room size is the most expensive, one-bedroom apartments are large, spacious, and ideal for older students looking for their own place.
-They are designed to offer that extra space to study and relax.
+● One-bedroom apartment – Although this room type is the most expensive, one-bedroom apartments are large, spacious, and ideal for older students looking for their own place, providing extra space for studying and relaxing.

 Browse through all our student accommodation locations to find your ideal room size.